Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/setup/car_parts.md

 ![PartList](../images/PartList.png)

-There are a few parts that you should check to see if they are in working condition those parts include:
+There are a few parts that you should check to see if they are in working condition a few of those parts include:

 1. Raspberry Pi - Check functionality by following the raspberry pi set up found in the deliverable instructions